- Bullying Prevention

-Western Sydney University will host its annual breakfast in recognition of International Women's Day on the 8th of March 2018.
+Western Sydney University hosted its annual breakfast in recognition of International Women's Day on the 8th of March 2018.

-This year we are encouraged to "Leave no Women Behind" and #PressforProgress.
-Find out more about motivating and uniting friends, colleagues and whole communities to think, act and be gender inclusive at IWD website.
+This year we were encouraged to "Leave no Women Behind" and #PressforProgress.
+Find out more about motivating and uniting friends, colleagues and whole communities to think, act and be gender inclusive via the IWD website.

 17 November 2017